How To Cut Your Own Hair? The Complete Guide 2023

 • Find the split ends.
 Before you can give your hair a small cut to get rid of damaged ends, you will have to inspect it to know how much to cut.

 • Take a look at the tips.
-If they look sparse, sloppy, unruly, or if you can see split ends, these are probably damaged.
+If they look sparse, sloppy, or unruly, or if you can see split ends, these are probably damaged.

 • You will cut about six millimeters (0.25 inches) above where your hair is damaged.
 This will keep your hair looking good.